Klik hier om dit artikel in het Nederlands te lezen.

 Protests and violence in Buganda were brutally suppressed by the army, led by General Idi Amin.
 In 1971 it was Amin who came to power through a new military coup.
 He expelled all Asians from the country, which initially made him popular with the people.
 However, that popularity turned out to be short-lived.
 Idi Amin tried to divide the people by emphasizing ethnic differences.
 He waged a brutal and violent regime that earned him the nickname ‘the butcher of Africa’.
 His regime is known to have been one of the bloodiest in African history.
 An estimated 1 million people were killed during that period.

 The intervention of Tanzania, which had never recognized the regime, forced Amin to leave.
 This was followed by two short reigns that did not bring stability to the country.
 In 1980 elections Obote returned to power.
 Unfortunately, the country then again faced a lot of violence and human rights violations.
 According to sources, under his regime, even more people were killed (by army and police) than under Idi Amin’s.

-The majority of the population currently lives in severe poverty; unemployment rates are high.
-The country is actually one of the poorest countries in the world and ranks high on the list of the most corrupt countries in the world.
+Sadly, the majority of the population currently lives in severe poverty; unemployment rates are high.
+The country belongs to the poorest in the world and ranks high on the list of the corrupt countries.
 Every five years presidential elections are held.

 NB: are you interested in receiving the latest news from our website?
 Please let us know by leaving your name and e-mail in a comment below.
 You will then always receive the links to last posted articles in an e-mail.
 Your data will of course remain private.